Adversarial Examples in the Physical World: A Survey: Classify Physical Adversarial Examples

+Recently, Wei \etal~\cite{wei2023hotcold} pointed out that adversarial patterns against the infrared object detector created by existing attack methods are conspicuous to humans.
+Thus, the author adopted the common cooling paste and warming paste as the media to manufacture physical adversarial examples.

+With the recent advancements and deployment of Deep Learning-Based Perception and Cognitive Systems, 2D adversarial examples have also demonstrated the ability to perform physical world attacks in new models.
+Zhang \cite{zhang23CAPatch} extended the adversarial attack on object detectors to image caption systems, and evaluated the method in different model architecture, demonstrating the image xaption system is also vulnerable to attacks using small adversarial patches.

 \ding{183} \emph{\textbf{3D attacks}}.
-This part discusses the problem of the rendering and distortion simulation of adversarial example in a 3-dimensional world, including texture on steel body (automobile) and flex body (clothes) and 3D object.
-The first 3D adversarial attack is proposed by Athalye \etal~\cite{athalye2018synthesizing}, for attacking classification models.
+This part discusses the problem of the rendering and distortion simulation of adversarial examples in a 3-dimensional world, including texture on steel bodies, flex bodies, and 3D objects.
+The first 3D adversarial attack is proposed by Athalye \etal~\cite{athalye2018synthesizing}, for attacking classifiers.
 To simulate surface materials in 3D space, one way is to simulate them using 2D patches added at specific locations in the image.
 However, the disadvantage of this approach is that the spatial transformations are quite different from those of a real scene.
-Therefore, a better way is to use a renderer to render the adversarial texture in the 3D surface.
 Huang \etal~propose the universal physical camouflage (UPC) attacks against object detection models \cite{huang2020universal}.
-They introduce \textbf{\textit{AttackScenes}} into physical adversarial camouflage training process and take efforts to effectively handle non-rigid or non-planar objects.
+They introduce \textbf{\textit{AttackScenes}} into the physical adversarial camouflage training process and make efforts to effectively handle non-rigid or non-planar objects.
 Wang~\etal~\cite{DBLP:conf/cvpr/WangLYLTL21} leverage neural renderer to generate natural adversarial camouflage for vehicles like cars.
 Wang~\etal~\cite{wang2022fca} present a workflow to train the full-coverage adversarial camouflage.
 They use the differentiable neural renderer to render the vehicle and fuse the rendered object with an original image with the mask generated by the semantic segmentation model.
-Using the multi-view end-to-end training flow, the framework overcomes the difficulty of the robustness of adversarial camouflage on distant and partially occluded objects.
 To further enhance the operability and maintain the adaptability to the physical environment in real-world attack, Zhang~\etal~\cite{zhang2023boosting} perturb only the texture on the top surface of the vehicle and simulate the UAV remote sensing scenario using the backgrounds captured from the CARLA simulator.